Leadership & Board of Directors

 Rana McIntyre

 As a mother of a daughter who suffered brain trauma, Rana brings lived experience and deep compassion to every aspect of the organization.
-She coordinates and teaches art classes, manages social media and communications, builds partnerships with local vendors, and works hands-on at the farm with animals and gardening.
+She coordinates and teaches classes, manages social media and communications, builds partnerships with local vendors, and works hands-on at the farm with animals and gardening.

 Her leadership blends creative vision with operational execution, ensuring the mission remains both heart-centered and sustainable.

-Sue Ehinger
+President Sue Ehinger

 As a mother of a daughter with Down syndrome, Sue brings advocacy insight and firsthand understanding of the importance of inclusive opportunity.
 She also leads adaptive group fitness classes designed for individuals with disabilities and regularly volunteers at the farm alongside her daughter.

-Courtney serves as Board Secretary and supports governance documentation and operational organization.
+Vice PresidentCourtney serves as Board Secretary and supports governance documentation and operational organization.
 She works closely with farm activities, Transition 2 students, and daily program support.
+She also serves as our Development Lead over fundraising, grants, and donor relations.

 In her professional role as a full-time caregiver supporting multiple children with diverse needs, she brings hands-on experience, patience, and a deep commitment to disability advocacy.
 Courtney’s long-term goal is to continue serving within nonprofit work that empowers individuals with disabilities.